 Harvest Acres Farmstore

-Plenty of local fruit and veggies.
+Plenty of local fruit and veggies & handmade gifts by our members!
 Wide selection of annuals, perennials, herbs and vegetable plants.
 But not just your local farm store, we also offer a wide range of house hold items and gifts!
 Home of the annual Rainbow Fund Race.

 In the news